kleinbottle/swanlotus/content/blogs/using-typst-for-letters/using-typst-for-letters.md

 ![Source code in `Typst` for mottoes in three languages.]({attach}images/dharma-source.png){#fig:dharma-source width=90% .modal-target}

 I think that you would agree with me that the file to accomplish this multi-lingual, graphically enhanced text is about as concise as it can be, in order to be complete and self-contained.
 Moreover, the purpose of the text in the source file is easily comprehended, even by those unfamiliar with Typst.
 The result is shown in @fig:dharma.
 If you are incredulous enough to want to compile the source file for yourself, to get the PDF, here are the links for [source ]({attach}auxiliary/dharma-blog.typ) and [PDF]({attach}auxiliary/dharma-blog.pdf).^[Of course, you need the invoked fonts for successful compilation.
 If you are interested in other languages, whose fonts you do have, you could substitute texts in those languages and compile.
-To find out which fonts are seen by Typst, do `typst fonts`.
+To find out which fonts are seen by Typst, execute `typst fonts` in a terminal.
 I think you will agree that things could not get much simpler.]

 ![Output from the file `dharma-blog.typ` after compilation into a PDF.]({attach}images/dharma.png){#fig:dharma width=70% .modal-target}